conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 * keep one version for every major release
 * for the latest major release, at least three versions should be available (latest three minor versions)

-Logic associated to removed revisions, and entries in `config.yml` and `conandata.yml` files should be removed as well.
+Logic associated with removed revisions implies that entries in the `config.yml` and `conandata.yml` files should also be removed.
 If anyone needs to recover them in the future, Git contains the full history and changes can be recovered from it.

 Please, note that even if those versions are removed from this repository, **the packages will always be accessible in ConanCenter remote**